emberjs/rfcs/text/0730-semver-for-ts.md

     -   if the argument was optional, any invocations which used it will fail to type-check ([playground][remove-optional-argument])

--   changing a function from a `function` declaration to an arrow function declaration, since it changes the type of `this` and the effect of calling `bind` or `call` on the function
+-   changing a function from a `function` declaration to an arrow function declaration, since it changes the type of `this`, the effect of calling `bind` or `call` on the function, and requires parameters to be contravariant instead of allowing bivariance

 [changed-type]: https://www.typescriptlang.org/play?#code/PTAEEkFsEMHMEsB2BTUALZAnVAXN0dQ9UAiRaSZAZwAdoBjZE0BnAV2gBtOBPUAKzZVC2GtirJEOKkQwAoEKCoVU8SDQD2mHAC5QAAzWbtoAN6hYyHADUubVAF9QAM0wbIoAORV3yALTQACaBGoieANz6cnKByPSc0NigkBqBbJyoAPKY8AjknGZyoMUubIj0OPChLPSMNNK2nPYAFIEE0HqIbJAARlgAlHoAbhrwgeFyDtGx8Ymo5JS0DKgAwviIloGFJaXlldUMdQ12yK3teub0GmW6oF29WKAOg6AjYxNTctm5SFwAdIdkPUqI0WgBGABMAGZ+hM1tANshAgDakDjk1TpCYeEgA